-In light of the XRF test results of their products, this text on the company’s website is more than a little disturbing:
+In light of the XRF test results for the Primal Life Tooth Powder products (full details are below), this text on the company’s website is more than a little disturbing:

 Sunday – June 19, 2022